daijro/camoufox/pythonlib/README.md

 /usr/bin/Xvfb
 ```

-Now, passing `headless=True` will spawn a new lightweight virtual display in the background for Camoufox to run in.
+Now, passing `headless='virtual'` will spawn a new lightweight virtual display in the background for Camoufox to run in.

 <hr width=50>